 This vegan banana bread recipe will change the way you think of vegan desserts!

-The sponge of this cake is soft and sweet and it is ideal for a snack or breakfast, and it is prepared with only six ingredients.
+The sponge of this cake is soft and sweet and it is ideal for a snack or breakfast, and it is prepared with only five ingredients (plus optional flavorings!)!

-Banana bread was a very popular cake my mother would bake while I was growing up, sometimes with walnuts, and the taste of this brings back so many memories like food often does… but this is a different banana bread recipe!
+Banana bread was a very popular cake my mother would bake while I was growing up, sometimes with walnuts, others with chocolate chips, and the taste of this brings back so many memories like food often does.

 Let’s talk nutrition